by Alex Vikoulov

 About the Author:

-Alex Vikoulov is a futurist, evolutionary cyberneticist and philosopher, consciousness researcher, essayist, media commentator, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution," "The Origins of Us: Evolutionary Emergence and The Omega Point Cosmology," "The Physics of Time: D-Theory of Time & Temporal Mechanics," "The Intelligence Supernova: Essays on Cybernetic Transhumanism, The Simulation Singularity & The Syntellect Emergence," "Theology of Digital Physics: Phenomenal Consciousness, The Cosmic Self & The Pantheistic Interpretation of Our Holographic Reality."
+Alex Vikoulov is a Russian-American futurist, evolutionary cyberneticist, philosopher of mind, essayist, media commentator, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution," "The Origins of Us: Evolutionary Emergence and The Omega Point Cosmology," "The Physics of Time: D-Theory of Time & Temporal Mechanics," "The Intelligence Supernova: Essays on Cybernetic Transhumanism, The Simulation Singularity & The Syntellect Emergence," "Theology of Digital Physics: Phenomenal Consciousness, The Cosmic Self & The Pantheistic Interpretation of Our Holographic Reality."
 "NOOGENESIS: Computational Biology," "TECHNOCULTURE: The Rise of Man."
-Self-described neo-transcendentalist, cosmist, transhumanist singularitarian.
+Self-described neo-transcendentalist, digital theologian, transhumanist singularitarian.
 Lives in Burlingame, California (San Francisco Bay Area).
 More Bio...